 - You may also have to pay more for services, like Internet and computer repair, if your technicians need special training to keep up with the laws.

-HIPAA compliance is an important part of the healthcare industry and can benefit both patients and clients as well as the organizations themselves.
+HIPAA compliance is an important and indispensable aspect of the health industry and can benefit both patients and clients as well as the organizations themselves.
 Becoming HIPAA compliant is a long and sometimes difficult process, but it’s worth it in the end.